backspaces/agentscript/config/cleantheme/tutorials/2 - JavaScript.md

 ## Writing simple JavaScript

-With all these resources, you might ask: how do I actuall write JavaScript?
+With all these resources, you might ask: how do I actually write JavaScript?
 The easiest way is simple: use the browser's Developer Tools.

 Lets try it.
 Open a new Browser tab.
 Then open the Developer Console.
 For Chrome, use "View > Developer > JavaScript Console" Menu, or the "Cmd-Option-J" keyboard shortcut.
-For others, use the help menu, typing "dev" shoud find it.
+For others, use the help menu, typing "dev" should find it.
 (See the Browser tutorial for more)

 You can click-drag the console menu bar to make it larger.